Starting an online business as a digital creator is the ultimate path to freedom – especially if you’re planning a

 - What the market wants (and is willing to pay for)

 Where these three overlap, you’ll find great online business ideas.
 For example, I’ve always enjoyed writing.
-I first trained as a journalist and gained some experience in the skill.
+I first trained as a journalist and gained a lot of experience in this skill.

 Later down the line, I discovered that a lot of tech companies need a constant flow of interesting digital content, and could afford to pay well for it.
 Bingo – a solid online business idea!

 #3.
 Find Your Target Audience

 What sort of people have problems that your skills can solve?

 Perhaps your target audience is similar to your existing customers from your current or previous job.